 Melbourne has plenty to keep visitors on the go, including a superb range of world-class attractions.

-From meeting the fascinating creatures of the deep at SEA LIFE Melbourne Aquarium, to riding a fully restored heritage steam train through the Dandenong Ranges and watching the little penguins of Phillip Island strut their stuff, here are ten of the best Melbourne attractions to experience during your stay.
+From meeting the fascinating creatures of the deep at SEA LIFE Melbourne Aquarium, to riding a fully restored heritage steam train through the Dandenong Ranges and watching the little penguins of Phillip Island strut their stuff, here are ten of the best Melbourne tourist attractions to experience during your stay.

 Eureka Tower soars 300 metres into the Melbourne sky and its distinctive architecture is instantly recognisable from across the city.
 Keep an eye out for The Edge poking out from the top of the building.
 It’s a glass cube where the floor literally dissolves in front of your very eyes!
 From Eureka Skydeck 88, you’ll enjoy absolutely spectacular views of the CBD and many of Melbourne’s famous landmarks.

 Nothing beats experiencing a sporting match at the famous Melbourne Cricket Ground (MCG), but if you don’t have that option you can still get up close and personal with the ‘G’ on a guided venue tour.
 Go behind the scenes and see the player change rooms, players’ balcony, Bill Lawry Cricket Centre and the Long Room, and take a walk on the hallowed turf (all subject to availability).
-The MCG is also home to the National Sports Museum, which offers an amazing range of interactive experiences.
+The MCG is also home to the Australian Sports Museum, which offers an amazing range of interactive experiences.

 A ride on Puffing Billy in the Dandenong Ranges east of Melbourne is a chance to step back in time to the era of Victorian steam train travel.
 The fully restored heritage locomotive meanders along between Belgrave and Gembrook, and has been enthralling visitors of all ages for decades.
 The Puffing Billy railway came into service at the turn of the 20th century as part of a drive to develop rural parts of Victoria.
 Today the service is one of the state’s premier tourist attractions, and one that appeals to all ages.